 Membership benefits include subscription to the Sett & Spin newsletter, priority consideration and member price for our Guild programs and workshops, membership in and member fees for CNCH (Conference of Northern California Handweavers), discounts for Interweave publications and local businesses, and the opportunity to meet regularly with fellow fiber enthusiasts, see their work, share ideas, and find inspiration.

-To join or renew, please download and fill out this form: rgfa-membership-2016-17.
+To join or renew, please download and fill out this form: rgfa-membership-form-2016-17.
 (Online enrollment coming soon!)

 UPCOMING GUILD PROGRAMS

 “Cone to Clothing, One Weaver’s Journey” by Dianne Totten, at the Luther Burbank Art & Garden Center, 2050 Yulupa Ave, Santa Rosa.